your5e/5e-srd-markdown/dnd/51/obsidian_vault/classes/bard/bard.md

 ### Countercharm

 At 6th level, you gain the ability to use musical notes or words of power to disrupt mind-influencing effects.
 As an action, you can start a performance that lasts until the end of your next turn.
-During that time, you and any friendly creatures within 30 feet of you have advantage on saving throws against being frightened or charmed.
+During that time, you and any friendly creatures within 30 feet of you have advantage on saving throws against being [[frightened]] or [[charmed]].
 A creature must be able to hear you to gain this benefit.
-The performance ends early if you are incapacitated or silenced or if you voluntarily end it (no action required).
+The performance ends early if you are [[incapacitated]] or silenced or if you voluntarily end it (no action required).

 ### Magical Secrets